The main points

 IUD insertion appointments:

-- If you have a booking for an IUD insertion at Family Planning Victoria, please refer to the Patient Information Intrauterine Device (IUD) Insertion.
+- If you already have a booking for an IUD insertion at FPV, please refer to the Patient Information Intrauterine Device (IUD) Insertion.

 - If you have had an IUD inserted at Family Planning Victoria, please refer to Patient Information Intrauterine Device (IUD) Insertion: After Care for important information, advice and instructions.
 If you have any concerns that are not addressed, please contact us on Telephone: 03 9257 0100.